 I say "seem" because that weird thing that happened isn't an aberration, it's simply the way the world works.

 P.S.
-As soon as you see your plans and predictions for what they are — one version of a possible future based largely on what happened yesterday in metaphorical ‘weather-world’, then you can take yourself and what you’re doing a lot less seriously.
-And that, by the way, frees up time and energy to do more of what you want and have fun doing it!
+As soon as you see your plans and predictions for what they are—one version of a possible future based largely on what happened yesterday in metaphorical 'weather-world', then you can take yourself and what you're doing a lot less seriously.
+And that is what frees up time and energy to do more of what you want and have fun doing it!